 The Pancreatic Cancer Action Network’s personalized medicine service, Know Your Tumor, profiles a patient’s tumor to learn more about its genetic makeup and mutations.
 The article published in Nature may make the genetic mutation information that patients get from the Know Your Tumor service even more useful to their oncologists in determining treatment.
 In addition to providing genetic profiling results and information on any related treatment options for individual patients, the Know Your Tumor initiative will collect tumor information from thousands of pancreatic cancer patients to assist with future research and the development of new therapies and diagnostics for the disease.

 For more information about this study or to learn if you or a loved one qualifies for the Know Your Tumor service, please call 877-272-6226, Monday – Friday, 7 a.m. – 5 p.m.
-PT, or email a Patient and Liaison Services (PALS) Associate at firstname.lastname@example.org.
+PT, or email a PanCAN Patient Services Case Manager at firstname.lastname@example.org.